 I ordered the Steak Frites with a side order of Cimo’s Roasted Garlic Mayo.
-The fries do not take like any ol’ fries as they are loaded with rosemary and olive oil.
+The fries do not taste like any ol’ fries — they’re loaded with rosemary and olive oil.

-We were too full for dessert, we ate a lot of food.
-My eyes told me to order their Whipped Cheesecake but my stomach begged me to stop.
+We were too full for dessert — we ate a lot of food!
+My eyes told me to order their Whipped Cheesecake, but my stomach begged me to stop.
 Instead, I did order us some of “The Flame” from Silver Sage.
 It’s one of my favorite dessert wines (it’s spicy but sweet) and we sipped on that while we digested our meal.

 Speaking of drinks…